 Often companies look to cover all aspects in one go and create a complex plan which requires a lot of resources, manpower, and attention.

-Instead, create a plan that your organization can manage and follow.
+Instead, create new hire training plan that your organization can manage and follow.

 1. Identify Your Employee’s Training Needs

 It is in the best interest of the organization to do an employee training needs analysis that helps you to understand what the employees expect from the training.

 Based on this analysis, you can easily set the training goals that align with organizational objectives and employee's aspirations.

 The needs of the employees will change with time and their objectives.
 So, what would be the ideal approach to identify employees’ training needs?

 You can identify it by preparing questionnaires, interviews, observation, and analyzing employee performance.

 Now that you have decided on the employee training goals, it is time to align them with business outcomes and overall organizational goals.